-You must apply for Competition Recognition from USEF and USDF at least 60 days prior to the competition.
-Prior to the competition, you must also apply to host USDFBC Series Classes, preferably at the time you apply for USDF Competition Recognition.
-The show manager must fill out the first and last page of the application and send that into USDF along with the correct payment.
-All fees must be paid at time of application.
-It costs $75 to host USDFBC Series Classes; this fee is in addition to the fees for one or more days of dressage competition.
+You must apply for competition recognition from USEF and USDF at least 60 days prior to the competition.
+USDF competition recognition must be made on the appropriate form via the USEF website or can be obtained by contacting USEF.
+Prior to the competition, you must also apply to host USDFBC Series classes.
+The competition manager must fill out the first of the application, and send this page to USDF along with the associated $75 fee.

-All rules for USEF Recognized shows, including Dressage Sport Horse Breeding Classes, can be found in the USEF Rule Book.
-Guidelines and rules pertaining specifically to USDFBC Classes can be found in the application and a set of rules that accompanies the USDFBC application and Competition Recognition.
-Competitions must comply with all standards and guidelines detailed in the Manager‘s Contract and the USDFBC Series Guidelines.
+All rules for USEF-licensed/USDF-recognized competitions, including Dressage Sport Horse Breeding Classes, can be found in the USEF Rule Book.
+Guidelines and rules pertaining specifically to USDFBC classes can be found in the qualifying application, as well as the programís rule document.
+Competitions must comply with all USEF standards and guidelines, as well as those detailed in the USDFBC program rules.

-The USDFBC Qualifier or Final will be listed on the USDF Web site under its respective Series.
-It is the show's manager or secretary's job to send USDF a copy of the official prize list for review.
-There are certain items that are required for USEF/USDF recognized shows to print in their prize list.
-Failure to do so will result in a fine.
-These items are listed in the contract and USDFBC rules which will be sent to each recognized competition.
-If the prize list is not received by USDF either prior to the competition or with the results, a fee of $100 will be assessed.
-(USDF Competition Fee and Penalty Structure).
-USDF will publish the show dates and contact information on our Web site, and print them in the USDF Connection, USDF's monthly magazine, depending upon when the application is submitted.
-Any other advertising or marketing is up to the show management.
+The USDFBC qualifier or final will be listed on the USDF website under its respective series.
+It is the competition manager or secretary's job to send USDF a copy of the official prize list for review.
+There are certain items that are required for USDFBC qualifying or final competitions to include in their prize list.
+If the prize list is not received by USDF 30 days prior to the competition, a fee of up to $250 will be assessed.
+USDF will publish the competition dates and contact information on the USDF website dependent upon when an application is submitted.
+Any other advertising or marketing is up to the competition management.

-Results must be submitted to USDF in an acceptable manner within 10 days of the last day of dressage or DSHB competition.
-Results may be sent electronically, formatted according to the USDF Electronic Standard; by certified mail, postmarked within 10 days.
+Complete competition results must be submitted to USDF in the required electronic format within 10 days of the last day of competition.
+Results must be sent electronically, and must be formatted according to the Electronic Result Submission Standard (ERSS).
 Refer to the USDF Competition Fee and Penalty Structure regarding late or incomplete results.
-Any competition-related payment must be accompanied by the USDF Report of Fees sheet.
-Competitions held in the last two weeks of September must have their results into the USDF office within 5 days of the last day of the dressage or dressage DSHB competition.
+Any competition-related payment must be accompanied by the USDF Report of Fees document.
+Competitions held in the last two weeks of September must have their results into the USDF office within three days of the last day of the dressage or dressage DSHB competition.

-No, there are 11 USDF DSHB Score sheet that must be used for the division it was intended.
-Sport Horse Prospects score sheets must never be substituted for Breeding Stock score sheets.
+No, there are 11 USDF DSHB scoresheets.
+Each scoresheet must be used for the division it was intended.
+Sport Horse Prospects scoresheets must never be substituted for Breeding Stock scoresheets.